LeamHall/conversationalCoding/README.md

 through and still can't make it work, then look things up.
 But not until you give it your best effort.

-If you're really new to Go there will be a lot of room for improvement.
+If you're really new to your language there will be a lot of room for improvement.
 That's okay.
 Put on your "Big Coder" bloomers, accept the challenge, and study what you had to look up.
 Those challenges give you critical feedback, you now know exactly what you need to practice more.